Molecular insight on ultra-confined ionic transport in wetting films: the key role of friction: Results and discussion

 We then turn to the ion mobility profiles $\mu_+ (z)$.
 One uses the expression of the cation velocity under an electric field, given by:

 with $v_+(z)$ and $v_x(z)$ respectively the cation and fluid velocity profiles (the latter one corresponds simply to the electro-osmotic velocity profile).
 Figure~\ref{fig:water_D_mu_z}(b) shows the cation mobility profile for Na$^+$ and a water film thickness of $h=\qty{1.7}{\nano\meter}$.
-Typical mobility profiles for K$^+$ and Li$^+$ are shown on Figs.~S12 b) and c) in the \emph{supplementary material}.
+Typical mobility profiles for K$^+$ and Li$^+$ are shown on Figs.~S12 b) and c) in the \textit{supplementary material}.

 In contrast with water for which the effect is small, the mobility of ions is strongly reduced as compared to the bulk.
 The mobility vanishes close to the wall, consistently with the idea of a hindered diffusion layer.
 Additionally, in the rest of the film farther from the wall, the mobility is approximately constant, but is around twice lower than its bulk value for Na$^+$ and Li$^+$, and $\sim 4$ times lower for K$^+$.
-This decrease in ion mobility is well captured by a rescaled mobility using the effective enhanced viscosity found in electro-osmotic flows (see the colored solid lines in figure \ref{fig:water_D_mu_z} and Fig.~S12 from the \textit{supplementary materials}).
+This decrease in ion mobility is well captured by a rescaled mobility using the effective enhanced viscosity found in electro-osmotic flows (see the colored solid lines in figure \ref{fig:water_D_mu_z} and Fig.~S12 from the \textit{supplementary material}).
 This is again consistent with the idea of an increased friction between the ions and the wall, especially for K$^+$, while the intrinsic viscosity of the solvent does not vary significantly.
+We note that the distance-dependent diffusion (or mobility) that we observe is expected close to a solid boundary even for a homogeneous solvent viscosity, as a consequence of hydrodynamic hindrance by the wall \cite{Faxen1922,HappelBrenner1973,Saugey_2005_Dcoef,Siboulet2017}.